bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 **Time to reach to a hook**

-For measuring time to reach a hook run a UDP iperf server on port **3030**
+For measuring time to reach a hook run a UDP iperf server on port **3030** on DUT machine

 ```
 iperf -s -u -p 3030
 ```

-Attach a minimal program to TC, or SK\_SKB.
+On that machine, attach a minimal program to TC, or SK\_SKB (test each hook separately).
-Test each hook separately.

   - for SK\_SKB: